 Each semester, courses share common themes so that students can leverage learning across the curriculum.
 Topics are representative of work in the field: legal, information technology, medical (with a focus on AIDS, malaria and other issues impacting the developing world), engineering, biotechnology (with a focus on agriculture, again because of Francophone Africa).
 Students are then able to make enlightened choices about the fields in which they will specialize.

-For more information about internships and careers that our students pursue, please click here.
+Learn more about internships and careers that our students pursue.

 Translation and interpretation, both consecutive and simultaneous, interpreting traumatic events, international aid and development, interpreting for the information technology field